Partnerships and Resources

 Living Independently for Everyone (LIFE) - enables people with disabilities to manage their own lives, and make their own choices in life.

-Nez Perce Tribal - the Indian tribe offers information on tribal government, programs and departments, history, celebrations, businesses, and reservation.
+Nez Perce Tribal - the Native American tribe offers information on tribal government, programs and departments, history, celebrations, businesses, and reservation.

 North Central Idaho Area Agency on Aging - a planning and service agency designated by the Idaho Commission on Aging to develop programs and support services for persons 60 years and older and family caregivers.